-She stayed there for eighteen years, until a mountain man found her (on his third trip to the island, which isn’t that big).
+She stayed there for eighteen years, until a mountain man found her.
 She was doing just fine, thank you, full of seal meat and ensconced in a whale-bone hut, looking hardly worse for the wear.
-She went back with the man, where contemporaneous accounts tell us she was happy to eat fresh fruit and see, you know, other human beings.
+She went back to the mainland with the man, where contemporaneous accounts tell us she was happy to eat fresh fruit and see, you know, other human beings.

 Unfortunately we don’t actually know whether she was happy, distressed, or had been rendered quite mad from two decades of isolation, since there was no one left who spoke her dialect.
-The others had died within a year of reaching the mainland, and Juana Maria—a name given to her out of convenience since we don’t know hers—died within two months.
+The others who’d left the island had died within a year of reaching the mainland, and Juana Maria—a name given to her out of convenience since we don’t know hers—died within two months.
 Christ that’s depressing.
-On the other hand, the Channel Islands are national park now, and archaeologists recently found the cave where she lived.

 2. In 1787, the HMS Bounty was sent to Tahiti to bring back bountiful breadfruit trees, but had to wait five months for them to grow large enough for transport.
 After five months on an island paradise, the crew was something less than excited to return to a life of hardtack, motion sickness, and ceaseless poopdeck swabbing.

-It was probably this taste of island life more than the castigations of Captain Bligh that led to the famed mutiny (admittedly, Bligh wasn’t shy about administering floggings, but that didn’t make him unique).
-Bligh and 18 compatriots were set adrift on a small boat, and if Bligh had shortcomings as a leader of men he did not have them as a seaman; without charts or maps he navigated the 23-foot boat more than 4,000 miles to the Dutch East Indies.
+It was probably this taste of island life more than the castigations of Captain Bligh that led to the famed mutiny— he wasn’t shy about administering floggings, but that didn’t make him unique.
+Bligh and 18 compatriots were set adrift on a small boat, and whatever Bligh’s shortcomings as a leader of men he did not have any as a seaman: without charts or maps he navigated the 23-foot boat more than 4,000 miles to the Dutch East Indies.
 The mutineers, meanwhile, returned to Tahiti.
-A few stayed there (where they were arrested a year later), while a group of nine, along with six Polynesian men, kidnapped 18 women and absconded to Pitcairn Island, some 1400 miles away.
-And here’s where I remind you that the film version depicts Marlon Brando, the head mutineer, as the heroic party.
+A few stayed there; they were arrested a year later.
+A second group of nine, along with six Polynesian men, kidnapped 18 women and absconded to Pitcairn Island, some 1400 miles away.
+Here’s where I remind you that the film version depicts Marlon Brando, the head mutineer, as the heroic party.

-When they landed, the 18 square mile Pitcairn Island was empty.
-But from the 10th to the 15th centuries, Pitcairn was one of a group of three islands inhabited by Polynesian people (the sea-conquering “wayfinders,” who probably got there via Tahiti; here is a cool article about them).
-About 120 miles away was Henderson Island, later to be the landing spot of castaways from the whaleship Essex, having come out on the losing end of a skirmish with sperm whale.
+When they landed, the 1.8 square mile Pitcairn Island was empty.
+But from the 10th to the 15th centuries, Pitcairn was just one part of a group of four volcanic islands inhabited by thousands of Polynesian people.
+These were the sea-conquering “wayfinders,” who probably got to Pitcairn via Tahiti (here is a cool article about them).
+About 120 miles away from Pitcairn was Henderson Island, later to be the landing spot of castaways from the whaleship Essex, having come out on the losing end of a skirmish with sperm whale.
 They were rescued after six months, but at one point they found a cave filled with skeletons, which can’t be a big confidence booster when you end up stranded on a remote desert island.

-But the central hub of that island culture was Mangareva—several hundred miles to the west, larger, forested, and with a lagoon full of shellfish.
-Mangarevans sent trees and mollusks to Pitcairn and Henderson, in exchange for stone and volcanic glass, trading that required several hundred mile canoe trips over open ocean.
-Really, the islands are remote now, it’s sort of hard to imagine them thriving a millennium ago.
+The central hub of the island culture was Mangareva, several hundred miles to the west, larger, forested, and encompassing a lagoon filled with shellfish.
+The Mangarevans sent trees and mollusks to Pitcairn and Henderson, in exchange for stone and volcanic glass—trades that required several hundred mile canoe trips over open ocean.
+These islands are remote now, it’s almost impossible to imagine them as a thriving culture a millennium ago.

-The population of this island culture peaked in the several thousands, which turned out to be way too much.
-By the 15th century Mangareva was deforested and the culture disintegrated (remember how Ishmael claims that non-agricultural societies live in perfect harmony with nature?).
-The lands were, so far as anyone knows, untouched for centuries until blundered into by globe-trotting Europeans.
+In fact, the culture thrived too much: the population peaked in the several thousands, which far exceeded the land’s capacity to sustain.
+By the 15th century, Mangareva was deforested, and the culture disintegrated, died out or escaped to somewhere else.
+The islands were, so far as anyone knows, untouched for centuries until blundered into by globe-trotting Europeans.

 The mutineers and their captives arrived on Pitcairn in 1789.
-One can hope for an egalitarian, utopian commune but really it was British guys running a personal fiefdom.
-By 1800, eight of the nine original mutineers was dead, six at the hands of rebellion, one by asthma, and one who figured out how to make alcohol and killed himself.
-It wasn’t until 1808 that the islanders had contact with the outside world.
-The current population of 56 is mostly descendants from that initial settlement, and the British government just spent $14.1 million on a massive criminal trial in which virtually every adult man on the island was convicted of sexual abuse.
+This was not a social experiment in egalitarian, utopian communal living; it was British guys running a personal fiefdom.
+By 1800, eight of the nine original mutineers were dead, six at the hands of rebellion, one by asthma, and one who figured out how to make alcohol and drank himself to death.
+It wasn’t until 1808 that the islanders had any contact with the outside world.
+The current population of 56 is mostly descendants from that initial settlement; all are seventh-day adventists thanks to a successful 19th-century mission.
+The British government just spent $14.1 million on a massive criminal trial in which virtually every adult man on the island was convicted of sexual abuse.

 3. 1200 miles from the nearest inhabited land and 1500 miles off the Atlantic coast of South Africa sits the 38 square-mile island of Tristan da Cunha.
-Unlike the Channels or Pitcairn, Tristan was uninhabited, perhaps even totally unknown, until 1506, just in time to end up on Mercator’s map.
-For a few centuries, it was nothing more than a stop on the way from Europe to the Indian Ocean, but by the early 1800s so many whalers were criss-crossing the globe in pursuit of that sweet sweet whale oil that Tristan became something of a routine resting point.
+Unlike the Channels or Pitcairn, Tristan was uninhabited, perhaps even totally unknown, until 1506—just in time to end up on Mercator’s map.
+For a few centuries, it was nothing more than a stop on the way from Europe to the Indian Ocean, but by the early 1800s so many whalers were criss-crossing the globe that Tristan became a routine resting point.

 The creator of the Cobra Commander character, by the by, claims to have drawn inspiration for it from William F. Buckley, which is maybe the greatest thing I’ve ever heard.
 In the comics, CC was a used car salesman / pyramid schemer who railed against big government as he slowly morphed into a a cult leader cum orthodox laissez-faire capitalist cum itinerant madman.
 The creator describes him as “in love with the sound of his own voice.”
-Buckley also once triggered a volcano eruption to bury his enemies in a pyroclastic flow (not true, so far as I know, but still the resemblance is uncanny).
+Buckley also once triggered a volcano eruption to bury his enemies in a pyroclastic flow.
+That last part’s not true, so far as I know, but still the resemblance is uncanny.